 I Peter 4:15-17 But let none of you suffer as a murderer, a thief, an evildoer, or as a busybody in other people's matters.
 Yet if anyone suffers as a Christian, let him not be ashamed, but let him glorify God in this matter.
 For the time has come for judgment to begin at the house of God; and if it begins with us first, what will be the end of those who do not obey the gospel of God?

-Now the wilderness analogy appearing in Exodus through Deuteronomy reveals that what Israel went through was especially psychologically difficult.
+The wilderness analogy appearing in Exodus through Deuteronomy reveals that what Israel went through was especially psychologically difficult.
 It was extremely tedious and boring among other things.

-Can you imagine going through a wilderness that was largely desert and spending forty years of your life where there were no cities, hardly any roads, no lakes, all mountains brown and bare all the time?
+Can you imagine going through a wilderness that was largely desert and spending forty years of your life where there were no cities, hardly any roads, no lakes, all mountains, brown and bare all the time?
 This is life?
 This is what I mean about it being boring and being mostly a psychological burden.

-Now when you begin thinking about Christianity, there are parallels there which we will not go through at this time.
+When you begin thinking about Christianity, there are parallels there which we will not go through at this time.
 In that kind of situation, they endured a great deal of uncertainty that they expressed in their fears, and in their many murmurings.
 Never forget that they experienced these things with little or no spiritual faith.
-It is entirely possible there were only two families converted; maybe three: Moses' family, which would include Aaron and his sister, and then there was Joshua and Caleb and their families.
+It is entirely possible there were only two families converted—maybe three: Moses' family, which would include Aaron and his sister, and then there was Joshua and Caleb and their families.
 All the rest were unconverted as any raccoon or whatever they might have seen on the way there.

 We are presented now with this picture and the problems that might ensue.
 Now how are we going to get the most out of what God is throwing at us, with what God is challenging us, and we have to live by spiritual faith in the paces that He is putting us through?
 Believe it or not, the apostle Paul gives us a very clear example, and once I begin reading it, you will probably be able to recite it right back to me.